mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2022/12/onlineboutique-with-memorystore.md

     --format 'get(port)')
 ```

-## Deploy Online Boutique connected to the Spanner database
+## Deploy Online Boutique connected to the Memorystore (Redis) instance

 Deploy the Online Boutique sample apps without the default in-cluster Redis database, and now pointing to the Memorystore (Redis) instance:
 ```bash